noisebridge/gung-heap/README.md

 1. To empower others to learn from your success
 2. To share knowledge with the people after you

+"Gung Heap" is a quasi-[portmanteau](https://en.wikipedia.org/wiki/Portmanteau) of "Gung Ho" and "Dung Heap".
+It is inspired by the [Programmer Archaeologists](https://en.wikipedia.org/wiki/A_Deepness_in_the_Sky#Interstellar_culture) of the Qeng Ho, pronounced `Chung Ho` and rhyming with "Gung Ho".
+So, consider yourself a programmer archaeologist when you use this stuff.

+Also, the [census-wg](need a wiki link) is hoping to quantify the projects that Noisebridge facilitates.
+This record can be used to get more grants/money/tools.

 ### What?